uhm-descartes/ee345/morea/inverses/reading-text-inverses.md

 $$B$$ was unique, so $$C$$ must be as well.
 We call this unique matrix
 $$B= C= A^{-1}$$ as the _inverse_ of $$A$$.

-## Textbook approach
-There is no mystery of "existence" in our development, and there is no mystery why we "require" both $$AA^{-1} =I$$ and $$A^{-1}A = I$$.
-Other the other hand, in the text, you will find a prophetic and mysterious definition in the beginning of Section 2.5, and only the last subsection (Singular and Invertible) resolves the mysteries.
-There is no reason for the roundabout approach, instead we adopt the direct route in class.